 A wide range of simple but often high-impact repairs can be fixed remotely this way, all whilst maintaining public health guidelines on social distancing.

-Gary Haldane: “Our tenants have been amazed at how simple it is to use and we’ve already had really positive feedback from tenants who have used the service.
-Our main priority during the coronavirus pandemic remains the health and wellbeing of our tenants and staff.
+Gary Haldane: “Our tenants have been amazed at how simple it is to use, and we’ve already had positive feedback from tenants who have used the service.
+Our main priority during the coronavirus pandemic remains our tenants' and staff's health and wellbeing.
 Using this means we’re not only able to deliver the level of service our customers expect in a highly efficient manner, but we’re also able to do our best to minimize the transmission of coronavirus too.
 This technology has the potential to be a game changer..."

 As the parent company of the Kingdom Group, Kingdom Housing Association serves a rich, diverse range of tenants and homeowners, and has an impressive service record.
-All digital solutions need to actively contribute to a high-quality service environment.
-This is one of the first times an augmented reality-based solution like XMReality has been used by a housing association in the UK.
+All digital solutions need to contribute to a high-quality service environment actively.
+This is one of the first times a housing association in the UK has used an augmented reality-based solution like XMReality.

-KHA are passionate champions of digital services, systems and solutions.
-Haldane sees digital technology as a vital tool to better serve tenants, and help them become more independent and active: “Ensuring we have effective digital systems makes a difference in terms of continuous improvement, effectiveness and efficiencies”.
+KHA is a passionate champion of digital services, systems, and solutions.
+Haldane sees digital technology as a vital tool to serve tenants better and help them become more independent and active: “Ensuring we have effective digital systems makes a difference in continuous improvement, effectiveness and efficiencies.”